 But it’s important to note that all UAE banks comply with FATCA and CRS.
 In fact, the UAE started participating in the automatic exchange of information (AEOI) in 2019.
 So if you bank here, expect your information to be automatically shared with tax authorities in your home country or country of residence.

-Additionally, non-residents are drastically limited in the types of accounts and products they can access in the UAE.
+Additionally, non-residents are drastically limited in the types of accounts, services, and products they can access in the UAE.
 And, these restrictions are mandated by the Central Bank, so they’re something you can negotiate your way out of.

 Lastly, bank account opening in the UAE will almost always require an in-person visit.
 We’ll discuss this in more detail below.
 But ultimately, if you’re in search of a remote account opening option, you’ll have better luck elsewhere.

 The UAE is home to seven different emirates.
-But from a banking perspective, there are three emirates that attract non-residents and expats, which include:
+But from a banking perspective, three emirates attract non-residents and expats, which include:

 While banks are regulated nationally by the UAE central bank, not all banks are present in every emirate.
 So you may find that the bank selection is better in one emirate over the others.